SunilVeeravalli/XIRR_in_R/README.md

 Introduction
 ============

-XIRR stands for Extended Internal Rate of Return and is used to calculate returns on investments done at different time periods which need not be periodic.
+XIRR stands for Extended Internal Rate of Return and is used to calculate return on investments done at different time periods which need not be periodic.

-XIRR gives the annualized returns of a portfolio that include all cash flows.
+XIRR gives the annualized return of a portfolio that include all cash flows.

 XIRR is a financial function available in Excel.
 The drawback with Excel's XIRR is that it will show the 0% XIRR as a default for negative returns.

-To use in R, I have written this code which calculates XIRR for both positive and negative returns.
+For use in R, I have written this code which calculates XIRR for both positive and negative returns.

 I hope you find my xirr function useful.